The Sabre Business Central Training Pricing Explained

 Within each mode or type of manufacturing, there are different levels of complexity that come up.
 These are usually based on the complexity of the product made or who the end customers are.
 This does not always map to the business size.
 We call this Bronze, Silver, and Gold.
 The more regulated and complex the business, the more like Gold they will be.
 The simpler, the more like Bronze.

 Regulated might be by government or customer/market requirements.
-Complex could be a very, very large number of items or deep multi-level bills of material.
+The complex could be a very, very large number of items or deep multi-level bills of material.

 Size of Business and Number of Users